thisissaad/node-todo-cicd/DevSecOps/README.md

-# End to End DevSecOps Project for DevOps Engineers
+# End to End DevSecOps Project

 ### In this project, we will learn about  DevOps and DevSecOps tools in one project: